The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Has he been wrong about some things?

-No doubt, as as is true for all of us.
+No doubt, as is true for all of us.

-And you know, it it feels like, as is often the case, like the the they have borrowed an accusation against someone on their team and just applied it to someone on in this case it is teams, but like what he was talking about, what his his arguments against Kennedy, which hold no water with Kennedy, have been applied to Bill Gates.
+And, you know, it feels like, as is often the case, like the they have borrowed an accusation against someone on their team and just applied it to someone on, in this case, it is teams, but like what he was talking about, his arguments against Kennedy, which hold no water with Kennedy, have been applied to Bill Gates.

 Yeah.

-And you know, that it makes it make it holds a lot more water against Bill Gates than it does against someone who is obviously an eminently fundamentally a humanitarian who is interested in the health and well being of as many human beings as possible.
+And, you know, that it makes, it holds a lot more water against Bill Gates than it does against someone who is obviously and eminently fundamentally a humanitarian who is interested in the health and well-being of as many human beings as possible.

 He was a very successful and very popular environmental lawyer who was having a very positive effect in the world.